 - May not be best for people with low blood sugar

-There was a reason Popeye would always eat spinach, other than to save the day, and it was because it is extremely helpful for the heart and blood pressure, has antioxidants that reduce the risk for cancer, and is high in lutein and beta-carotene.
+There was a reason Popeye would always eat spinach, other than to save the day, and it was because it is extremely helpful for the heart and blood pressure, has antioxidants that reduce the risk of cancer, and is high in lutein and beta-carotene.
 Besides eating it straight from the can like Popeye, spinach is a great ingredient to add to soups, salads, stir-fries, casseroles, pies, and more.

 - High in antioxidants